-Hairless dog breeds are popular with people who have allergies, but they make great family companions for just about anyone!
-Find out more about these interesting dogs right here.
+Hairless dogs are popular with people who have allergies, but they make great family companions for just about anyone.

-There's no such thing as a 100% allergy-free dog breed, but dogs who have no (or very little!) hair are about as close as you can get!
+There's no such thing as a 100% allergy-free dog breed, but these dogs who have no (or very little) hair are about as close as you can get!

 The hairless dog breeds you're most likely to see here in the US include:

 There are some interesting similarities between 'naked' dogs of different breeds and origins, these include: